DragonSenses/Curiosity/Rust/ch-11/ch11-02-running-tests.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 2 filtered out; finished in 0.00s
 ```

-Only the test with the name `one_hundred` ran; the other two tests didn’t match that name.
-The test output lets us know we had more tests that didn’t run by displaying `2 filtered out` at the end.
+Only the test with the name `one_hundred` ran; the other two tests didn't match that name.
+The test output lets us know we had more tests that didn't run by displaying `2 filtered out` at the end.

 ### Filtering to Run Multiple Tests

-We can’t specify the names of multiple tests in this way; only the first value given to `cargo test` will be used.
+We can't specify the names of multiple tests in this way; only the first value given to `cargo test` will be used.
 But there is a way to run multiple tests.

 We can specify part of a test name, and any test whose name matches that value will be run.
-For example, because two of our tests’ names contain `add`, we can run those two by running `cargo test add`:
+For example, because two of our tests' names contain `add`, we can run those two by running `cargo test add`:

 ```sh
 $ cargo test add